connects42/connects42.github.io/_posts/2025-02-14-Going home.md

+---
+date: 2025-02-14 05:00:00 +0800
+---

-today was pretty chill. i am slowly but surely probably flunking theology but at least i got 91% on the networking exam. so... worth?
+today was pretty chill. i am slowly but surely probably flunking theology but at least i got a 91% on the networking exam. so... worth?